matevz-kovacic/active-model/sol-execbench-094/README.md

-# From autonomous ≈#8 to #1 on SOL-ExecBench kernel 094
+# From a locally measured ≈#8 to a verified #1 — SOL-ExecBench kernel 094

 ## Active Model on NVIDIA B200